 As we read together, I emphasized that knowing all the words should not be our focus (remember we are teaching all ELLs) but rather that we should be noticing the emotions, ideas and images that we experience in our reading.

-Once we documented and discussed our noticings of emotions, ideas and images.
-Again, based on what the students notice about the text, I was able to map on and provide definitions for the things they noticeed.
-The literary terms and academic vocabulary for the ideas they were able to idneitfy on their own.
+We documented and discussed our noticings of emotions, ideas and images.
+Again, based on what the students notice about the text, I was able to map on literary terms and academic vocabulary for the ideas they were able to identify on their own.
 With this approach, the student is empowered by knowing that they were able to identify key concepts within the text, and that their own thoughts and understandings of the text are validated.
 They are the primary sense maker of the text.

-“Moreover, we see that even in these rudimentary responses the reader is paying attention to the images, feelings, attitudes, associations that the words evoke in him” T-he Poem as Event
+“Moreover, we see that even in these rudimentary responses the reader is paying attention to the images, feelings, attitudes, associations that the words evoke in him/her” The Poem as Event